evilcyber.com

 Negative Calorie Foods

 You don’t?
-First of all you should really watch my videos and second it basically is like this: The idea is that certain foods use more energy in digestion than they contain and you most often hear this about foods that have a high amount of fiber.
-Negative calorie food advocates claim that because of all the fiber the mere process of chewing and digesting these foods requires more energy than they come with.
+First of all you should really watch my videos and second it is like this: the idea is that certain foods use more energy in digestion than they contain and you most often hear this about foods that have a high amount of fiber.

 Do they really?
 Nope.
 When calorie contents of foods are calculated, the amount of fiber in them is already taken into account – the fans of negative calorie foods simply try to substract the fiber twice.